ultraJeff/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 ## Using GitOps

 In this section, you will use RHACM’s built-in GitOps mechanism to manage your policies.
-You will deploy the above policies, and manage them in a GitOps friendly way.
+You will deploy the above policies and manage them in a GitOps-friendly way.

 Before you start this exercise section, delete the namespace containing the policies you used in the previous section.